Astano

-Astano is a municipality in the district of Lugano in the canton of Ticino in Switzerland.
+Astano is a former municipality in the district of Lugano in the canton of Ticino in Switzerland.
+On 6 April 2025, the former municipalities of Astano, Bedigliora, Curio, Miglieglia and Novaggio merged to form the new municipality of Lema.

 History

 Astano is first mentioned in 1272 as Astanum.
 The old village center has some architecturally notable buildings, such as the Ca' da Roma.
 In the Middle Ages the monastery of S. Pietro in Ciel d'Oro owned land in Astano.
-In the 13th Century, there was a Humiliati monastery in the village.
+In the 13th century, there was a Humiliati monastery in the village.
 When it was abandoned in the mid-15th century, the property passed to the Humiliati monastery of S. Caterina in Lugano.
 In 1612 it became a separate parish.
 The parish church of S. Pietro was built in 1654 on the ruins of an old chapel.

 The village produced a number of architects who emigrated to other countries for work, including Domenico Trezzini and members of the De Marchi and Donati families.
 Traditional agriculture included the use of the Alpe di Monte (alpine pasture) on Monte Rogoria.
-The gold-bearing strata of the Monte Sceree was mined, starting in the early 19th Century and running until after World War II, when the mine stopped producing.
+The gold-bearing strata of the Monte Sceree was mined, starting in the early 19th century and running until after World War II, when the mine stopped producing.
 Today is a spa town with good tourist infrastructure and many commuters to the Lugano valley.